5x5 storage unit vs 5x10 storage unit

 Which Size Offers Better Value?

-For that additional [price]/month, you get:
+For the small additional cost, you get:

 • Room to walk through and access items easily